pintoreis/wireframe_medium_fidelity/README.md

 ## 💻 Project

-I chose to design the layout of the homepage for a clothing e-commerce website, focusing on the mobile version.
+I have chosen to design the layout of the homepage for a clothing e-commerce website, focusing on the mobile version.
 The layout structure was conceived to facilitate navigation and product discovery, while offering account management functionalities and interaction with the store.

 ## 🔖 Layout

-Top Navigation:
-Spaces dedicated to navigation, product search, and checkout.
+- Top Navigation: spaces dedicated to navigation, product search, and checkout.
-Center Layout:
-Organized vertically into three distinct groups:
+- Center Layout, organized vertically into three distinct groups, each group offers interaction and navigation functionalities for specific areas and products:
-a.
+  - a.
 Store Billboard.
-b.
+  - b.
 Featured Deals.
-c.
+  - c.
 Coming Soon.
-Each group offers interaction and navigation functionalities for specific areas and products.
-Footer:
-Account management functionalities and interaction with the store.
+- Footer: account management functionalities and interaction with the store.

 ## 🔧 Wireframe
 The medium fidelity wireframe was developed in Figma, striking a balance between visual details and simplicity to allow a clear understanding of the structure and functionalities.